Jubilant Palestinians mob Gaza streets

 "We are used to the Jews making calm and then they either assassinate or commit a catastrophe and things blow up," he said.
 "We are keen for calm.
 Everyone in the world likes to live in peace and safety, for us and for all."

-While Gaza's hardships remain as the terms of the truce and its implementation are tested, Palestinians congratulated themselves and savored a rare moment of empowerment.
+While Gaza's hardships remain as the terms of the truce and its implementation are tested, Palestinians congratulated themselves and savoured a rare moment of empowerment.

 Green banners waving in the night air, Hamas activists from Hamas cried through loudspeakers at the clogged streets, "Oh people of Gaza, you have won."